summonersRift/summonersrift.github.io/_posts/2018-08-28-Programming-Problems.md

   - Follow-up: Can we do it without using extra memory?
   - Can we do it 1 pass?

-Miscellaneous Coding Interview Questions
+#### Miscellaneous
-Apart from data structure-based questions, most of the programming job interviews also ask algorithm, design, bit manipulation, and general logic-based questions, which I’ll describe in this section.
+- How do you check if two rectangles overlap with each other?

-It’s important that you practice these concepts because sometimes they become tricky to solve in the actual interview.
-Having practiced them before not only makes you familiar with them, but also gives you more confidence in explaining the solution to the interviewer.
+#### System design

-How is a bubble sort algorithm implemented? (solution) How is an iterative quicksort algorithm implemented? (solution) How do you implement an insertion sort algorithm? (solution) How is a merge sort algorithm implemented? (solution) How do you implement a bucket sort algorithm? (solution) How do you implement a counting sort algorithm? (solution) How is a radix sort algorithm implemented? (solution) How do you swap two numbers without using the third variable? (solution) How do you check if two rectangles overlap with each other? (solution) How do you design a vending machine? (solution)
+- How do you design a vending machine?